Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychTweak.md

 This function allows to tweak some low-level operating parameters of
 Psychtoolbox.
 Such tweaks often affect all mex files, not only specific
 files.
 You must execute this function before any other Psychtoolbox mex
-file is used, otherwise mex files will not pick up consistent settings
+file is used, otherwise mex files may not pick up consistent settings
 and weird things may happen!
 If in doubt, execute "clear mex" before
 executing this function.

-Currently the function mostly implements tweaks for MS-Windows to allow
-to cope with the brokenness of the system, especially in the domain of
-timing and timestamping.

 Available subfunctions: